The Curve That's Everywhere

 - Interpolate between those two at t.
 You get one point — and that point sits exactly on the curve.

 The demo below makes this visible.
 The blue lines show the first round of interpolation.
-The teal line shows the second.
-The purple dot is the final point on the curve.
+The coral line shows the second.
+The pine green dot is the final point on the curve.
 Drag the slider to move t from 0 to 1 and watch the construction trace the entire curve.

-Every font on your screen is built from these curves — TrueType fonts use quadratic Béziers (three control points), while PostScript and OpenType use cubics.
+Every font on your screen is built from these curves — TrueType fonts use quadratic Béziers (three control points), while PostScript and OpenType use cubics Apple chose quadratics deliberately.
+PostScript used cubics and Adobe controlled the licensing.
+By building TrueType around quadratics, Apple sidestepped the dependency.
+The dispute (sometimes called the font wars) ended in 1989 when the two companies cross-licensed their technologies..
 Every CSS animation-timing-function: cubic-bezier(...) is one of these.
 Every path in an SVG file.
 Every smooth stroke in Figma, Illustrator, or Sketch.

 Why this blog can do this